Skip to main content

 Which courses are being archived, and what's replacing them?

-We'll communicate out specific changes like this in our release notes.
+We'll communicate out specific changes like this via the Access Digital Assistant.

 Are previous versions of the content still maintained?